TheMinester/Linux_Scripts/README.md

 Features:

-Checks the number of arguments.
+Checks the number of arguments.<br>
-Checks if arguments are integers.
+Checks if arguments are integers.<br>
-Classic IF condition using a comparator.
+Classic IF condition using a comparator.<br>

 ### **params.sh**